lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 Some people speak of money as not that important or meaningful, they are usually those who have enough to associate it with luxury.

-In reality, caring about money is caring about people, for a majority of them doesn't think of it as luxury so much as food, shelter, health, or the ability to pay a couple of bills on time, some of the time.
+In reality, caring about money is caring about people, because a majority of them doesn't think of it as luxury so much as food, shelter, health, or the ability to pay a couple of bills on time, some of the time.

 In all likelihood you define money as a measure of wealth or something useful for trade, but those are just facts about money, they could just as well be said about gold when people carried it in pouches, yet your money and that gold are nothing alike.